bini1995/invoice-uploader-ai/README.md

 Invoices also store a SHA256 `integrity_hash` generated at upload time.
 You can set a retention policy (`6m`, `2y`, or `forever`) on upload or later.
 A daily job deletes invoices once their `delete_at` date passes.

+### Department Workflows

+Specify a `department` when uploading invoices and the backend will apply custom approval rules:

+- **Finance** – requires two separate approvals.
+- **Legal** – auto-approves and is meant for comments only.
+- **Ops** – invoices under $100 auto-approve, others need one manager step.

 ### New Endpoints